 I raise rabbits as pets & for their manure, but a couple of times per year I want to be able to breed them for sale or showing.
 Because I don’t want litters happening all year round, I have a doe colony and a buck colony.
 They have solid walls separating them so they can not see each other and each has its own outdoor area.
 When they can’t see each other it reduces the males fighting to “show off” for the females.

 Other factors to consider when setting up your colony

 Predators & the elements

-Rabbits are naturally clean animals and can easily be litter box trained.
-When your colony is litter trained it really cuts down on cleaning chores!
+Rabbits are naturally clean animals and can be litter box trained.
+When your colony is litter-trained it really cuts down on cleaning chores!
 Click here to read more about litter training rabbits

 Maintaining my rabbit colony is very easy.
-I currently have three female rabbits sharing a 110 square foot horse stall in my barn.
-Once a day I fill the feed, water, & hay bins.
-Sweep up any stray poop pellets around the litter box.
-A couple times per week I dump the litter box into the compost.
-Twice a year I empty out & clean the whole stall. click here to read more about my rabbit set up
+My male & female colonies each have a 110 square foot horse stall in the barn.
+Once a day I fill the feed, water, hay bins and bring them fresh produce.
+I sweep up any stray poop pellets that missed the litter box.
+A couple of times per week I dump the litter boxes into the compost.
+In the winter we add a bale of straw for them to snuggle into. click here to read more about my rabbit set up